 We'll conclude by taking a quick look at two exercises that can help you manifest the life you want.

 Firstly, try creating a dream board – this involves creating collages of images and text that relate to the image of your goals.

 You can add anything you want, as long as you associate it with the ideas you have.
 Keep this dream board visible at work or home, and let it connect you to your vision of the future.

 Secondly, experiment with keeping a dream journal.
 Often, your dreams carry significant messages from your subconscious.
 You are likely to grasp these meanings if you quickly writing a note about your dreams when you wake.

 At the end of the week, review the dreams in the book and notice recurring images and themes.
 What do these repeating patterns tell you about who you are, what you want, and what you need to do?
-You might be seeing angel symbols and signs that each mean specific things.
+You might be seeing Angel symbols and signs everyday – if so, they each mean specific things.